-(1) Lands in the urban reserve area shall continue to be planned and zoned for rural uses, but in a manner that ensures a range of opportunities for the orderly, economic and efficient provision of urban services when these lands are included in the urban growth boundary.

-(2) Urban reserve area land use regulations shall ensure that development and land divisions in exception areas and nonresource lands will not hinder the efficient transition to urban land uses, and the orderly and efficient provision of urban services in the future.
-These measures shall be adopted by the time the urban reserve area is designated, and may include:

-(a) Prohibition on the creation of new parcels less than ten acres;

-(b) Requirements for clustering as a condition of approval of new parcels;

-(c) Requirements for preplatting of future lots or parcels;
+- (1) Lands in the urban reserve area shall continue to be planned and zoned for rural uses, but in a manner that ensures a range of opportunities for the orderly, economic and efficient provision of urban services when these lands are included in the urban growth boundary. - (2) Urban reserve area land use regulations shall ensure that development and land divisions in exception areas and nonresource lands will not hinder the efficient transition to urban land uses, and the orderly and efficient provision of urban services in the future.
+These measures shall be adopted by the time the urban reserve area is designated, or, in the case of those local governments with planning and zoning responsibility for lands in the vicinity of the Portland Metropolitan Area Urban Growth Boundary, by the time such local governments amend their comprehensive plan and zoning maps to implement urban reserve area designations made by the Portland Metropolitan Service District.
+The measures may include: - (a) Prohibition on the creation of new parcels less than ten acres; - (b) Requirements for clustering as a condition of approval of new parcels; - (c) Requirements for preplatting of future lots or parcels;

-(d) Requirements for written waivers of remonstrance against annexation to a provider of sewer, water, or streets;

-(e) Regulation of the siting of new development on existing lots for the purpose of ensuring the potential for future urban development and public facilities.

-(3) For exception areas and nonresource lands in urban reserve areas, land use regulations shall prohibit zone amendments allowing more intensive uses, including higher residential density, than permitted by acknowledged zoning applied as of the date of establishment of the urban reserve area.

-(4) Resource lands which are included in urban reserve areas shall continue to be planned and zoned under the requirements of applicable Statewide Planning Goals.

-(5) Urban reserve area agreements consistent with applicable comprehensive plans and meeting the requirements of OAR 660-021-0050 shall be adopted for urban reserve areas.

-(6) Cities and counties are authorized to plan for the eventual provision of urban public facilities and services to urban reserve areas.
+- (d) Requirements for written waivers of remonstrance against annexation to a provider of sewer, water or streets; - (e) Regulation of the siting of new development on existing lots for the purpose of ensuring the potential for future urban development and public facilities. - (3) For exception areas and nonresource lands in urban reserve areas, land use regulations shall prohibit zone amendments allowing more intensive uses, including higher residential density, than permitted by acknowledged zoning applied as of the date of establishment of the urban reserve area. - (4) Resource lands which are included in urban reserve areas shall continue to be planned and zoned under the requirements of applicable Statewide Planning Goals. - (5) Urban reserve area agreements consistent with applicable comprehensive plans and meeting the requirements of OAR 660-021-0050 shall be adopted for urban reserve areas. - (6) Cities and counties are authorized to plan for the eventual provision of urban public facilities and services to urban reserve areas.
 However, this division is not intended to authorize urban levels of development or services in urban reserve areas prior to their inclusion in the urban growth boundary.
-This division also is not intended to prevent any planning for, installation of, or connection to public facilities or services in urban reserve areas consistent with acknowledged comprehensive plan and land use regulations.

-(7) A local government shall not prohibit the siting of a single family dwelling on a legal parcel pursuant to urban reserve planning requirements if the single family dwelling would otherwise have been allowed under law existing prior to the designation of the parcel as part of an urban reserve area.
+This division is not intended to prevent any planning for, installation of, or connection to public facilities or services in urban reserve areas consistent with acknowledged comprehensive plan and land use regulations. - (7) A local government shall not prohibit the siting of a single family dwelling on a legal parcel pursuant to urban reserve planning requirements if the single family dwelling would otherwise have been allowed under law existing prior to the designation of the parcel as part of an urban reserve area.

 Hist.: LCDC 2-1992, f. & cert. ef.
 4-29-92; LCDC 5-1994, f. & cert. ef.
-4-20-94
+4-20-94; LCDD 2-1997(Temp), f. & cert. ef.
+5-21-97; LCDD 3-1997, f. & cert. ef.
+8-1-97